 Our Board has adopted an Insider Trading Policy that applies to all of our directors and employees.
 The policy attempts to establish standards that will avoid even the appearance of improper conduct on the part of insiders.
-Our Insider Trading Policy is available on our website at are available on our website at www.volcon.com under "Investors-Governance-Governance Documents."
+Our Insider Trading Policy is available on our website at www.volcon.com under "Investors-Governance-Governance Documents."